Mahmoud-Desouky/MyString.h/README.md

 # MyString.h
-A simplified implementation of string.h
+For training and practice purposes, this is a simplified version of string.h implementation.